5 Ways Businesses Can Make a Good Facebook Ad

 Now that your advertisement has been tailored to the correct audience and is visually appealing, the next step is to convince users to click on the ad.

-All the advertiser needs to do now is to place a hook that will reel in the user to the intended action the advertiser wants to get.
 Let us say your ad is for your business that sells fishing gear.
+All the advertiser needs to place a hook that will reel the user to the intended Action the advertiser wants.
 Don’t just tell your audience that you’re selling fishing gear.
 Give them more reasons to click on the link.

 Another way to convince users to click on your ad is through testimonials from public personalities.
-Many public personalities have their own followings that could give your business a try simply because the personality recommended your business to their followers.
-Inserting celebrity testimonials can increase the chances of getting a click because fans want to try something their favorite personality endorses.
+Many public characters have followings that could give your business a try simply because nature recommended your company to their followers.
+Inserting celebrity testimonials can increase the chances of getting a click because fans want to try something their favorite character endorses.

-Now that the value proposition has been set up, the next step is to have a clear call to action right below your advertisement.
+Now that the value proposition has been set up, the next step is to have a clear call to Action below your advertisement.

 - Create a Clear Call to Action

-The call to action is usually a phrase on the bottom of the advertisement and leads the user to the advertiser’s website or Facebook page.
-I’m sure you’re familiar with the phrases “Buy Now” or “Learn More” that you will see on almost every Facebook advertisement.
-Advertisers place the phrase on the bottom of an advertisement as a final hint to tell the user to visit their website or Facebook page and buy an item from the business.
+The call to Action is usually a phrase at the bottom of the advertisement and leads the user to the advertiser’s website or Facebook page.
+I’m sure you’re familiar with the terms “Buy Now” or “Learn More” that you will see in almost every Facebook advertisement.
+Advertisers place the word at the bottom of an advertisement as a final hint to tell the user to visit their website or Facebook page and buy an item from the business.
 Adding a Call to Action also creates a sense of urgency for the user.
-The user would be enticed by the discount code or the limited time for the sale and the little value propositions could help the user become a buyer by clicking on the ad with the Buy Now button.
+The discount code would entice the user or the limited time for the sale, and the little value propositions could help the user become a buyer by clicking on the ad with the Buy Now button.

 Calls to Action don’t stop on the ad itself.
 Advertisers can also place a call to action button on the button of their advertisement.
 The advertiser can adjust their intention for users who click the button.
-Users may be lead to the advertiser’s official Facebook page so the user can stay updated with the advertiser’s activities or the user could be brought to the advertiser’s website where they can purchase the item that was being promoted.
+Users may be led to the advertiser’s official Facebook page so the user can stay updated with the advertiser’s activities or be brought to the advertiser’s website where they can purchase the item being promoted.